“What’s This One Called?”All Classroom Lessons

 by Kristin Garrison

 All too often young children fail to remember the names of pattern block shapes.
 Over the years, Kristin Garrison has found that if teachers don’t give students frequent opportunities to use pattern block names and become familiar with the attributes of the shapes, when handling pattern blocks after they leave kindergarten and first grade, they still ask, “What’s this one called?”
-This activity helps students master shape names and characteristics as well as provides experience with estimating and counting.
+This lesson helps students master shape names and characteristics as well as provides experience with estimating and counting.

 The triangle is a shape that many children tend to know.
 It’s a good shape to start off with when helping students focus on shapes and their attributes.
 To prepare for this lesson, I put 17 green triangles from a set of pattern blocks into a small jar.
 (I chose this number because I thought it would be an appropriate amount for the children to estimate and count at that time of the year.)
 I also drew a large triangle in the shape of the green pattern block on chart paper, and I made sure I had enough additional pattern blocks on hand to pass one to each student during the lesson.

 I invited the children to come sit on the rug.
 I pointed to the triangle I had drawn on the chart.
 “Raise your hand if you know what this shape is,” I said.
 Most hands shot up and I had the children respond together in whisper voices.